English cricket team in Australia and New Zealand in 1863–64

 An England cricket team toured Australia and New Zealand in the 1863–64 season.
 This was the second tour of Australia by an English team, the first having been in 1861–62, and the first to visit New Zealand.
-Like the 1859 team in North America, this team is sometimes referred to as George Parr's XI.
+Like the 1859 team in North America, this team is sometimes referred to as G. Parr's XI.

 Squad

 The team was captained by George Parr (Nottinghamshire) who was joined by William Caffyn, Julius Caesar, Tom Lockyer, (all Surrey); Alfred Clarke, Cris Tinley, John Jackson (all Nottinghamshire); George Tarrant, Robert Carpenter, Thomas Hayward (all Cambridgeshire); George Anderson (Yorkshire); and E. M. Grace (amateur; West Gloucestershire CC).
 Grace was the sole amateur in the party, all the other players being professionals.